terdelyi/phanstatic/README.md

 ## Contributing

-Bugfixes are highly welcome, but this package is in its early stages, and I'm planning to add new features carefully.
+Bugfixes and feature requests are highly welcome, but this package is in its early stages, and I'm planning to add any new features carefully.